 Kangaroo Island enjoys a well-earned reputation for its natural environment and diverse wildlife, hosting an abundance of plants and animals endemic to the island and species nationally under threat.
-The island is a priority place under the Australian Government's Threatened Species Strategy Action Plan 2022-2032 (DCCEEW 2022), and is recognised as a Key Biodiversity Area (KBA) under International Union for Conservation of Nature (IUCN) criteria for its global conservation value (Birdlife International, 2022).
+The island is a priority place under the Australian Government's Threatened Species Action Plan 2022-2032 (DCCEEW 2022), and is recognised as a Key Biodiversity Area (KBA) under International Union for Conservation of Nature (IUCN) criteria for its global conservation value (Birdlife International, 2022).

 While Kangaroo Island has a high level of native vegetation cover compared to other agricultural regions in South Australia, sections of the landscape have been extensively transformed since European settlement.
 The eleven parks considered under this plan cover approximately 5,743 hectares of habitat across inter-tidal wetlands, heath scrub, and mallee woodlands.
 This provides refuge for a variety of species, including threatened species under the national Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the South Australian National Parks and Wildlife Act 1972 (NPW Act).
-Many species threatened at the state or national level are abundant across these parks, including the common brushtail possum (Trichosurus vulpecula), KI short-beaked echidna (Tachyglossus aculeatus multiaculeatus), and the heath goanna (Varanus rosenbergi).
+Many species threatened at the state or national level have been recorded consistently across these parks, including the common brushtail possum (Trichosurus vulpecula), KI short-beaked echidna (Tachyglossus aculeatus multiaculeatus), and the heath goanna (Varanus rosenbergi).

 The parks also contain nationally important wetlands, nationally threatened ecological communities, and internationally significant migratory bird species protected under the Convention on the Conservation of Migratory Species of Wild Animals (Bonn Convention), Japanese Australian Migratory Bird Agreement (JAMBA), Chinese Australian Migratory Bird Agreement (CAMBA) or the Republic of Korea-Australia Migratory Bird Agreement (ROKAMBA).
 Some of the habitat protected by these parks has been recognised as nationally important migratory shorebird habitat (Weller et al., 2020).
+All migratory species are protected under federal legislation, providing a key management consideration in eastern KI parks.